-Irreversible TrxR inhibitor (IC50 = 0.62 μM).
+Myricetin is an irreversible TrxR inhibitor (IC50 = 0.62 μM).
 Exhibits concentration-, time- and NADH-dependent TrxR inhibition.
 Results in the oxidation of Trx and reduced TrxR activity in vitro in addition to the accumulation of cells in sub-G1 phase.
 Reduces neoplastic transformation and induces cell death in cancer cell lines.
 Chemotherapeutic.
+Myricetin binds to the CAG motif of the mutant RNA from the HTT gene in Huntington's disease (HD).
+It prevents the translation of mutant huntingtin protein as well as sequestration of MBNL1.
+Myricetin alleviates proteotoxicity of expanded polyglutamine proteins in Cos-7 cells.
+Myricetin also improves neurobehavioral deficits in the HD mouse model.

 |Storage||Store at -20°C|